MathiasVP/MetaLambda/README.md

 The syntax is written entirely in C++ types and thus it is, by definition, horrible.

 ## Defining identifiers and variables
-Defining the identifier X is done using the templated `Id` struct which has an integer that definesd comparison between identifiers.
+Defining the identifier X is done using the templated `Id` struct which has an integer that defines equality between identifiers.
 Thus
 ```cpp
 	using X = Id<0>;
 ```